HE-Arc/webapp-server/README.md

 **TODO** `team2_compose.py` was intended for the second round of projects, one for the first one is still needed.

+**TODO** the generated docker-composer.yml doesn't take into account the Traefik setup in place.

 ### Database creation

 Reusing the `docker-compose.yml` file, it builds